Fyriplaka beach

 At walking distance of Plaka, there is Trypiti village.
 The Church of Agios Nikolaos is located in the centre, surrounded by whitewashed houses, a few taverns, and apartments.

-Trypiti the Restaurants and the Church of Agios Nikolaos
+Trypiti, the restaurants, and the Church of Agios Nikolaos

 Restaurants, and the Church of Agios Nikolaos in Trypiti